-I was interviewed along with my boss for a The Sixth Axis article
+I was interviewed along with the company founder for a The Sixth Axis article

 Draw Story (iOS, Android)

 Worked on Draw Story in 2012 as the sole programmer, working with a UI artist and data analyst.
 I coded the original version of the game, including the drawing, UI, network communication, drawing rendering, story galleries, as well as the cloud scaling server code.
-I believe Draw Story development was paused some time after I left, but has now been released on iOS and Android with much of my code still in use.
+Draw Story was released several years after I left with much of my code still in use.